Géologique du Luberon National Nature Reserve: Aubenas-les-Alpes

 The village of Aubenas-les-Alpes was built over an hill of red marl dating from the Oligocene.
 It contains the bones of large mammals and reptiles (such as crocodiles and turtles).
 In the vallon de l'Aiguebelle (an ever-flowing stream, even during the dryest droughts), fossils of plants and fishes (Dapalis macrurus) have been uncovered.
-Both those deposits are classified geological reserves (inside the Géologique du Luberon National Nature Reserve), and any collection is forbidden.
+Both those deposits are classified geological reserves (inside the Luberon Geological National Nature Reserve), and any collection is forbidden.
 Information panels are placed near the sites.
 A selection of the unearthed fossils can be seen in the Musée de Vachères, at the Maison du Parc Naturel Régional du Luberon, at Apt in Vaucluse, and at the National Museum of Natural History in Paris.

 Céreste

 50 millions of years ago, at the beginning of the Eocene, the Apt and Céreste basins were covered by a vast inner lake.
 A tropical climate had created a rich fauna and flora, fossilized in thin plates of schistous limestone up to the Oligocene.
 Those various fossils correspond to a riverine flora and fishes, molluscs and insects.

 Easy access to the fossil sites allowed their pillage, to the degree that their removal appeared almost organized.
 The actions of the Parc naturel régional du Luberon allowed the fossils at the site to diminish by 95%.
-The commune of Céreste is today inside the perimeter of the Géologique du Luberon National Nature Reserve, due to the proximity with exceptional fossil sites.
+The commune of Céreste is today inside the perimeter of the Luberon Geological National Nature Reserve, due to the proximity with exceptional fossil sites.